-Please note: It took us 40 minutes to hike to the waterfall with our children in carriers for the majority of the time at the age of 1 and 2.
+Please note: Our first time completing Ptarmigan Cirque with two kids aged 1 and two in carriers for the majority of the time took 40 minutes to hike to the waterfall.
 We then took our time and made it down the mountain for a total of 2 hours of hiking.

 I have also done this hike solo with a 2 and 3 year old last summer.
 Read about the adventure in the post “Love, Sweat and Tears: A true story of hiking with toddlers“

 Want easy access to more hikes like this on?